 “During my time at Melbourne Girls Grammar, I actively engaged with the Student Enterprise department and participated in many of the programs where I was able to gain experience globally and nationally in my areas of interest that informed my study paths.
 It is the entrepreneurial spirit and determination that the department shows us through the array of experiences, combined with the support of my dedicated teachers and mentors at Melbourne Girls Grammar that I feel confident that I am prepared for the future,” said Alexandra.

 As the first cohort to complete the new Senior Years Program, this group of young women are particularly responsive to the world.
-They are academically, emotionally, and socially prepared for the complexity of globallyconnected world.
+They are academically, emotionally, and socially prepared for the complexity of a globally–connected world.